-Ports of entry to and from the Republic of Cyprus are the Larnaca and Paphos international airports, and the Limassol seaport.
+Ports of entry to and from the Republic of Cyprus are the Larnaca and Pafos international airports, and the Limassol seaport.

 Many international airlines fly in and out of both airports.
 These include Aegean Airlines, Lufthansa and British Airways.
 Other budget airlines include Ryanair, Wizzair and Easyjet.

-For more information about Larnaca and Paphos airports click here.
+For more information about Larnaca and Pafos airports click here.

 For more information about Limassol seaport click here.